99gek/99gek/README.md

 # 💫 About Me:
-Freelance Front-End Web Developer.
-Ex-Freelance Graphic Designer and Illustrator.
-Linux and UNIX-based Systems Expert.
+Front-End Web Developer. ex Freelance Graphic Designer and Illustrator.
 <br> Jack of all trades, Fortunately master of some.